VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 # Optimizing the infrastructure

-The second set of optimizations that the team added in this stage of the journey related to the infrastructure in the system.
+The second set of optimizations that the team added in this stage of the journey related to the infrastructure of the system.
 These changes addressed both the performance and the scalability of the system.
 The following sections describe the most significant changes we made here.